Skip to content

 2. A node has 0 or 1 skill.

-3. Node names are lowercase + hyphen only (root/end reserved).
+3. Node names are lowercase letters, digits and hyphen (root/end reserved).
 Node types are descriptive labels — shipped examples capitalize structural types (see lexical).

 4. Every node in the traversal path must connect to ≥1 node, or export fails.
-Exception: Dictionary and Provider configuration nodes are referenced by name (dictionary[]=, provider=) — not traversed — and need no connections; optionally group them under a graph.island node purely for organization.
+Dictionary and Provider configuration nodes are referenced by name (dictionary[]=, provider=) and are not traversed — but the convention is still no node left unconnected: wire them under a graph.island node (root -[contains]-> island -[data]-> dictionary -[provider]-> provider) so the graph carries the entity-relationship knowledge — see Island.

-5. A node is executed once per run (loop guard); graph.math/graph.js RESET is the only escape, for advanced re-execution.
+5. A node is executed once per run (loop guard); a graph.math RESET statement is the only escape, for advanced re-execution.

 6. instantiate graph must precede run / execute / inspect.